Code-Institute-Submissions/diogo-pessoa-YourForceGym/README.md

 site deployed using github-pages.
 Github pages is enabled on the repostiory settings all the steps are well described [here](https://pages.github.com/).
 Once code Is commited to master and github-pages is enabled on the repository project will be availble.

+## local development

-Throughout the development I have worked on it locally by, leveraging a good Text editor [Vscode](https://code.visualstudio.com/) and a browser (in my case) chrome should.
-That suffice to run this project locally.
+Throughout the development I have worked on it locally by, leveraging a good Text editor [Vscode](https://code.visualstudio.com/) and a browser (in my case) chrome should suffice to run this project locally.

 ---